A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

-For pressureless EP systems, the key is to obtain bounds on the gradient of velocity.
-Owing to the local existence result, global-in-time solutions to \eqref{genEP} can be `extended' upon a priori smooth local solutions.
-The local existence for such systems is well-known, see \cite{M84} for a proof.
-We state the result here. \begin{theorem}[Local wellposedness] Consider \eqref{genEP} with smooth initial data, $\rho_0-c\in H^s(\mathbb{R}^N)$ and $\mathbf{u_0}\in \left(H^{s+1}(\mathbb{R}^N)\right)^N$ with $s>N/2$.
+For pressureless EP systems, the key is to obtain effective bounds on the velocity gradient.
+Given the local well-posedness theory, any global-in-time solution to \eqref{genEP} must arise as an extension of a smooth local solution, provided suitable a priori estimates can be established.
+We recall the relevant local existence result below. \begin{theorem}[Local wellposedness] Consider \eqref{genEP} with smooth initial data, $\rho_0-c\in H^s(\mathbb{R}^N)$ and $\mathbf{u_0}\in \left(H^{s+1}(\mathbb{R}^N)\right)^N$ with $s>N/2$.
 Then there exists a time $T>0$ and functions $\rho,\mathbf{u}$ such that,

 are unique smooth solutions to \eqref{genEP}.
 In addition, the time $T$ can be extended as long as,